 Things to Know About Backpacking in Australia

-Now that I’m enjoying solo travel at 50 plus, I’m still backpacking now and then, although it’s not my favourite way of travelling because I love the freedom of the great outdoors or longer hikes.
+Now that I’m enjoying solo travel for over 50, I’m still backpacking now and then, although it’s not my favourite way of travelling because I love the freedom of the great outdoors or longer hikes.

 Backpacking alone is definitely the best way to experience Australia on your own and make friends on the go.
 Fact is, you are going to meet many backpackers in Australia from all over the world.

-I know that many women would like to travel on their own, and also go backpacking solo, but, many feel uncomfortable about the idea of travelling solo in the first place.
+I know that many women would like to travel on their own and also go backpacking solo, but many feel uncomfortable about travelling solo in the first place.

 I recently wrote a post about the best ways to travel at fifty plus.
 I hope this will help you identify the type of travel and the top destinations to travel alone in Australia for their first solo adventure.
 As an old saying says:

 To inspire you to travel alone as a woman in Australia, I have put together a list of valuable travel tips to get you started with your solo travels in Australia.
 It provides you with the knowledge, experience, and tools to choose from great itinerary ideas for Australia.